Technologicat/spacemacs.d/README.md

 See also `org-store-link` to stash a link to file location at point (in whatever file).
 The stashed link can then be inserted at point, when editing an org file, with `C-c C-l`.

-Shift selection not available by default, use `C-SPC` (set mark) to select a region.
+Shift selection not available by default, use `C-SPC` (set mark) and then cursor movement to select a region.

 For scheduling, repeater syntax is like `+1h`, `+1d`, `+1w`, `+1m`, `+1y`, such as `<2019-06-24 Mon +1w>`.
 Also `++` and `.+`.
 See [here](https://orgmode.org/manual/Repeated-tasks.html).